mindaffect/pymindaffectBCI/docs/source/MessageSpec.md

 *   **objectID **- an object UID is (as the name implies) a *****unique*** **identifier for a particular stimulus object.
 This is used ****both** **for indication of the stimulus state of an object **and **for indication of the identified target object when predictions are generated.

-    Object IDs for which *no* stimulus state information has been provided since the last recogniser reset command are assumed to not be stimulated.
+    Object IDs for which *no* stimulus state information has been provided since the last decoder reset command are assumed to not be stimulated.
 Object IDs do *not* have to be consecutive, and can be allocated arbitarly by the STIMULUS component

 *   **Stimulusstate **- The **encoding** used by the stimulus state is flexible in this version of the spec.
 By convention stimulus state is treated as a **single **continuous level of the stimulus intensity, e.g. a grey-scale value.
 However other encoding formats as possible without changing the message spec.
 Example encodings could be; bit 0=long, bit(1)=short, or bits 0-4 for intensity and bits5-8 for color.   **It is the responsibility of CONFIG to ensure that STIMULUS and RECOGNISER agree on the interperation of the stimulus state object. **
 *   Example Bandwidth Requirements: for a 36 output display with messages packed into 20bytes (as in BLE).
 We have 6 bytes header overhead, leaving 7 objects in the message packet.
 Thus we require 6 packets for a update on all objects in the display, i.e. 6*20 = 120 bytes / display update.
 Thus @ 60 display rate we require: 120*60 = 7200 bytes/sec.
 The spec for BLE gives, an *application* data rate of .27Mbit/sec = 270000 bit/sec = 33750 byte/sec.
 Thus we need about 25% of the total available BLE bandwidth for this common use-case.